Bobby Petrino: Texas A&M

 Petrino's tenure as the offensive coordinator for Texas A&M lasted one season, as he was not retained by new head coach Mike Elko.

-Arkansas
+Return to Arkansas

-On November 29, 2023, Petrino was hired by the Arkansas Razorbacks under Sam Pittman to be offensive coordinator, 11 years after being fired as head coach by Arkansas due to a motorcycle accident and a covered-up affair with a subordinate.
+On November 29, 2023, Petrino returned to Arkansas under Sam Pittman to be offensive coordinator, 11 years after being fired as head coach.
 On September 28, 2025, after the firing of Pittman as head coach, Petrino was appointed interim head coach for the remainder of the season.
+Petrino was not retained as the Arkansas coach after the season, after it was announced that the school had hired Ryan Silverfield away from the Memphis Tigers to be their new head coach.

+North Carolina

+On January 9, 2026, Petrino was hired by the North Carolina Tar Heels under Bill Belichick to be offensive coordinator.

 Personal life

 Petrino has two sons and two daughters with his wife Becky.
 His older daughter Kelsey graduated from the University of Louisville, and his older son Nick also attended Louisville.
 His younger son Bobby Jr. attended the University of Arkansas, and his younger daughter Katie played on Louisville's golf team.
 He also has five grandchildren.

-Petrino's younger brother Paul is the wide receivers coach at the University of South Alabama.
+Petrino's younger brother Paul is a senior offensive assistant at Louisville, and has worked with Bobby on several occasions.